stealthybox/docker-demo/README.md

 - exports the `{{.Swarm.NodeAddr}}` as `$HOST_IP`

 `swarm/docker-compose.yaml` depends on these env vars.
-It contains two services for managers and workers.
+It contains services for managers and workers.
 These services run **docker in docker** (`dind`) as priviledged containers on the host.
 The `entrypoint` is overridden to run an inline shell script that:
 - starts the container's `dockerd` with overlay2 and the `admin_mirror`